Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state: Abstract

 \section{Abstract}

-We study maximal entanglement generation between a walker and her coin via a discrete-time quantum walk, in which the coin operation is randomly selected from one of two coin operators set at each step.
-We solve maximal-entanglement generation as an optimization problem with quantum process fidelity as the cost function.
-Then we determine an appropriate pair of one-parameter coins along with coin sequences that generate maximal entanglement, which is available for any step beyond the second regardless of initial condition.
-We further simplify the coin set to comprising Hadamard and identity operations, which are feasible experimentally.
-Experimentally, we demonstrate a ten-step quantum walk with such coin sequences and thereby show the desired high-dimensional bipartite entanglement.
+We study maximal {coin-position} entanglement generation via a discrete-time quantum walk, in which the coin operation is randomly selected from one of two coin operators set at each step.
+We solve maximal entanglement generation as an optimization problem with quantum process fidelity as the cost function.
+Then we determine {the maximal entanglement that can be rigorously generated for any step beyond the second regardless of initial condition with appropriate coin sequences.
+The simplest coin sequence comprising} Hadamard and identity operations {is equivalent to the generalized elephant quantum walk, which exhibits an increasingly faster spreading in terms of probability distribution.} Experimentally, we demonstrate a ten-step quantum walk {driven by} such coin sequences {with linear optics,} and thereby show the desired high-dimensional bipartite entanglement {as well as the transport behavior of faster spreading.}